desiiiree/gamevisornary/README.md

 ### Desirée (Desi)<img align="right" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSY4VSq5cysvLLMP-qn2GdUMuzs05c8IzzrIs7u7spbHNVwdgD19UfSvddMRUQgl2Z1G1M:https://www.visittuscany.com/shared/visittuscany/immagini/montepulciano-piazza-grande-blue-hour.jpg&usqp=CAU">

-I was born in italy, montepulciano the 2nd of july 2010, i grew up in england and sometimes visit italy for holidays. i love gun games, horror games, anime gamesect... and i want to make one! i also when im older want to be a game developer or software engineer, well, im not sure yet! i might even be a illustrator or a animator. mostly got inspired by my big sister
+I was born in Italy, Montepulciano the 2nd of July 2010, i grew up in England and sometimes visit Italy for holidays. i love gun games, horror games, anime gamesect... and i want to make one!
+I also when im older want to be a game developer or software engineer, well, im not sure yet! i might even be a illustrator or a animator. mostly got inspired by my big sister

 i know how to code using css, js, html, c++, and jQuery, to animate i use krita or csp (clip studio paint) and to draw i use the same!

-some links (will add more in the future) to my work is here!:
+Some links (will add more in the future) to my work is here!:

 *[design and animations (really basic and scruffy animation)](https://sites.google.com/view/my-art-and-animations/home)*